Quantum memory assisted observable estimation: Introduction

 Quantum devices with on the order of hundreds of qubits have been realized with superconducting hardware~\cite{jurcevic2021,kjaergaard2020superconducting}, neutral atoms~\cite{henriet2020,PhysRevLett.123.170503}, and trapped ions~\cite{brown2016,schafer2018,risinger2021characterization}.
 These advancements stimulated interest in simulating many-body systems such as the electronic structure of molecules~\cite{Babbush2018}, studying non-equilibrium quantum statistical mechanics~\cite{Yang2020}, and performing combinatorial optimization~\cite{Farhi2022quantumapproximate} on such devices.
 A cardinal task for many of these applications is to estimate the expectation values of many-qubit observables, such as the energy of the system.
 The direct estimation of such observables can be highly non-trivial for, e.g., fermionic observables simulated on qubit systems~\cite{RevModPhys.92.015003} and poses a significant challenge due to large measurement circuit depths and overall sampling complexity, i.e., the total number of measurements for a required estimation variance.

 One approach for observable estimation with minimal sampling complexity is the quantum phase estimation (QPE) algorithm~\cite{Kitaev1995,Kimmel2015,Berg2020,mohammadbagherpoor2019,Wiebe2016,O_Brien2019}.
-Its implementation, however, requires qubit systems with low noise and long coherence times for high precision estimation since the measurement circuit depth is inversely proportional to the achievable precision.
+Its implementation, however, requires qubit systems with low noise and long coherence times for high precision estimation since the measurement circuit depth is inversely proportional to the square root of the achievable estimation variance.
+In addition, the observable of interest has to be encoded as a unitary transformation which is, in general, a non-trivial requirement.
 As an alternative, the quantum energy (expectation) estimation (QEE) approach of decomposing the observable into a weighted sum of $N$ multi-qubit Pauli strings is commonly used in the variational quantum eigensolver~\cite{Peruzzo2014}.
 While QEE minimizes the measurement circuit depth by requiring only a single layer of single-qubit rotations, it also suffers from increased sample complexity due to the accumulation of shot noise in the estimation procedure.
 Specifically, the expectation values of Pauli strings are estimated independently, and the observable is then calculated as a linear combination of these.
 Consequently, to estimate an observable comprised of $N$ Pauli stings to a variance $\eta$, each Pauli string should be estimated to a variance $O(\eta/N)$ resulting in an overall sample complexity scaling as $O(N^2)$.
 This accumulation of noise poses a ``shot noise bottleneck" since the amount of measurements will ultimately be limited by the available runtime of the device before, e.g., re-calibration of the device is needed.
 The measurement process itself is also often one of the most time consuming operations in current quantum devices~\cite{jurcevic2021,brown2016,schafer2018}.

 To tackle the shot noise bottleneck, recent works have considered intermediate approaches between QPE and QEE to obtain better variance in the estimation of the individual Pauli strings~\cite{Wang2019} or methods for grouping Pauli strings in commuting sets to reduce the sample complexity~\cite{Hamamura2020,crawford2021efficient}.
 While both approaches have the potential to reduce the overall sample complexity, neither improves the fundamental scaling of the noise accumulation with the number of Pauli strings in the observable decomposition.